qemu/qemu/docs/devel/qapi-code-gen.rst

     Type "q_obj-EVENT_C-arg" is an implicitly defined object type with the two members from the event's definition.

-The SchemaInfo for struct and union types has meta-type "object".

-The SchemaInfo for a struct type has variant member "members".
+The SchemaInfo for struct and union types has meta-type "object" and variant member "members".

 The SchemaInfo for a union type additionally has variant members "tag" and "variants".